IMA’s Medical Outreach (1983-1992)

-As a young Newport Beach mother of two, Tina Sechrist Randy was watching a documentary regarding poor birthing practices in Africa.
-Her heart was moved as she compared her modern birth experiences to that of the African mothers dying of preventable diseases and infections during childbirth.
-Armed with her limited knowledge of Lamaze, basic instrument sterilization procedures and a determined heart, Tina, along with her sister Sheri Ciotti and friend Mary Ann Heaps planned their first trip to Abak, Nigeria.
+In 1983, a young Newport Beach mother of two, Tina Sechrist Randy, was watching a documentary about birthing practices in Africa.
+Her heart was moved as she compared her Westernized birth experiences to that of African mothers, who were dying of preventable diseases and infections during childbirth.
+Equipped with a determined heart and a basic knowledge of Lamaze and instrument sterilization procedures, Tina—along with her sister Sheri Ciotti and friend Mary Ann Heaps—planned a trip to Nigeria.

-After devoting 9 years to the Nigerian project and handing the IMA compound over to the people of Abak, The founders of IMA felt a new tug on their heart for the war torn country of Guatemala.
-Marry Anne Heaps took up the challenge to learning the culture, language and geography of Guatemala City.
-Leaving behind family and friends she set out to study and prepare the way for the next IMA project.
-While Guatemalans had access to basic healthcare, proper education seemed to only be accessibly by the very wealthy.
-IMA’s founders were shocked to learn while visiting Guatemalan orphanages that while giving up a son to an orphanage was considered an act of mercy, girls were kept home as a source of income through begging, child labor or prostitution.
-Following IMA’s mission to help women and girls wherever their programs existed, It was clear their next project needed to be a school for girls to help break this cycle of poverty and exploitation.
-IMA began its mission to educate impoverished girls in 1993 and added a grade each year until a full first through sixth grade elementary school was established.
+Mary Anne discovered that while Guatemalans had access to basic health care, only the very wealthy were receiving a proper education.
+She was also shocked to learn that while giving up a son to an orphanage was considered an act of mercy, daughters were kept home and expected to generate income through begging, child labor or prostitution.
+In accordance with IMA’s mission to help females wherever their programs existed, it was clear to the founders that their next project needed to be a school for girls that could help break this cycle of poverty and exploitation.
+IMA began educating impoverished girls in Guatemala in 1993 and added a grade each year until a full elementary school was established in 1999.

-Sandy and her family were first introduced to IMA through a short term missions trip with Jamie and Jason Randy.
-At the time, her two young children were oohed and awed over by the IMA girls.
-Now her two pre-teen children are also getting involved with IMA.
-Hudson has volunteered on three trips and Sayanna has helped with the newsletter, led fundraising projects, and co-led her first volunteer trip to the school with members from Mosaic church this past year.
 Sandy joined the board of directors and then stepped into the needed role of missions trip coordinator.
-She has led and participated in many trips to the school and has bridged a relationship with Mosaic church in Los Angeles.
+She has led and participated in many trips to the school and has bridged a relationship with Mosaic in Los Angeles.
 Sandy is a pediatrician who offers a health perspective to the board in making decisions for the school.
 Sandy is passionate about serving others, specifically in times of great need, and has traveled to different parts of the world for disaster relief.
 She has involved her kids in this passion through authoring children’s books of her experiences and aiding them in finding their own ways to serve others.